Lenox Hill: History

 The neighborhood is named for the hill that "stood at what became 70th Street and Park Avenue."
-The name "Lenox" is that of the immigrant Scottish merchant Robert Lenox (1759-1839), who owned about 30 acre of land "at the five-mile (8 km) stone", reaching from Fifth to Fourth (now Park) Avenues and from East 74th to 68th Streets.
+The name "Lenox" is that of the Scottish merchant settler Robert Lenox (1759-1839), who owned about 30 acre of land "at the five-mile (8 km) stone", reaching from Fifth to Fourth (now Park) Avenues and from East 74th to 68th Streets.
 For the sum of $6,420 ($ in current dollar terms) or $6,920 ($) he had purchased a first set of three parcels in 1818, at an auction held at the Tontine Coffee House of mortgaged premises of Archibald Gracie, in order to protect Gracie's heirs from foreclosure, as he was executor of Gracie's estate.
 Several months later he purchased three further parcels, extending his property north to 74th Street.
 According to one source, "Thereafter these two tracts were known as the 'Lenox Farm.'"
 The tenant farmhouse stood on the rise of ground between Fifth and Madison avenues and 70th and 71st Streets, which would have been the hill, if the property had ever been called "Lenox Hill."
 The railroad right-of-way of the New York & Harlem Railroad passed along the east boundary of the property.

 Union Theological Seminary on Park Avenue, in Lenox Hill (1883).

 Robert Lenox's son James Lenox divided most of the farm into blocks of building lots and sold them during the 1860s and 1870s; he also donated land for the Union Theological Seminary along the railroad right-of-way, between 69th and 70th Streets, and just north of it a full square block between Madison and Fourth Avenue, 70th and 71st streets, for the Presbyterian Hospital, which occupied seven somewhat austere structures on the plot; He built the Lenox Library on a full block-front of Fifth Avenue, now the site of the Frick Collection.